 It?s important to remember that all baking chocolate is tempered in a factory.
 It is a process that gives chocolate a smooth shiny finish.
 Chocolate that is tempered well will not melt on contact and requires melting to be used in recipes.

 So, by now you should be ready to make that cake, brownie, or fudge you?ve been thinking about for Valentine?s Day.
 Do you have a favorite recipe, or are you not sure what to bake for your Valentine?
-Don?t hesitate to reach out to us for some chocolate baking ideas.
+Don?t hesitate to reach out to us to buy baking chocolate in bulk.
 We have plenty!